erkin-personal/docs/how-to/examples.md

 ```

 #### Validating the deployment
-After a few minutes, the autoscaling group will launch an EC2 instance and there you will find the NetBird's ECS Daemon service running.
-With that, we can go to our [NetBird dashboard](https://app.netbird.io) and pick the IP of the node that is running NetBird, then we can connect to the node via ssh.
+After a few minutes, the autoscaling group will launch an EC2 instance and there you will find the Netzilo's ECS Daemon service running.
+With that, we can go to our [Netzilo dashboard](https://app.Netzilo.io) and pick the IP of the node that is running Netzilo, then we can connect to the node via ssh.
 For Unix(s) systems:
 ```shell
 ssh ec2-user@100.64.0.200
 ```